davidjono/Paint/README.md

 ## Overview of how I approached the problem

 The batches that are to be made up can be described using a Map.
-The colour been the key and either 'G' or 'M' is the value.
+The colour being the key and either 'G' or 'M' is the value.
 I created one object called Customer with a map of likes and a method to indicate if the customer was 'fussy'.
 The customer is
 'fussy' if they only like one batch.
 I decided to use groovy as I did not want to write loads of Java code.
 I thought about skipping all the non-matte customers , but that was a bad idea :) .
 In the end, I settled for an algorithm that is designed to make as much sense as possible